 And yet, we do know that increasing interest rates tends to cool down the economy.
 For example, as the federal funds rate climbs, companies find it more expensive to borrow, which can constrain their growth — and by extension, economic growth in general.

 That could send stocks lower.
-Or it might not.
+Or it might not — stocks are already in a bear market.
 Again, nobody can tell you the future.

 But if even the mere possibility of sinking stocks sends you into a tizzy — especially during retirement, when you depend on a portfolio to pay the bills — take some steps now to calm your fears.